vishleshyst/MyWebpage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth-year Ph.D. student in Management Science (Information Systems) at the Naveen Jindal School of Management,  The University of Texas at Dallas.
+I am a fourth-year Ph.D. student in Management Science at the Naveen Jindal School of Management,  The University of Texas at Dallas.

 Prior to joining the Ph.D. program, I was a Research Associate at the Indian School of Business.
 I obtained my Masters in Mathematics from Indian Institute of Technology, Kanpur, India.